 #1 – Engage in foreplay and warm-up whether alone or with a partner.
 Again, there’s no reason to rush.
 Try different things until you feel ready to go further.
 Explore the body; sexual pleasure doesn’t have to focus on just one or two areas.

-- Fantasize.
+#2 – Fantasize.
 There’s no need to stay in the present as long as you are enjoying the moment.

-- Use pillows, furniture, or a Liberator to get in a comfortable position.
+#5 – Use pillows, furniture, or a Liberator to get in a comfortable position.
 If you’re in an uncomfortable position or unable to touch a desired area, finding a way to sit, stand, or lie down can be helpful.
 It’s hard to get warmed up if you have a kink in your neck or a sore knee.

 Sex doesn’t have to include a second person, nor does it have to be penetrative.
 You don’t have to have sex to get sexual pleasure.
 Over time, sexual preference changes.
 Maybe you just want to caress your partner to feel close to them, maybe you want to use a vibrator alone on different parts of your body.
 There’s no need to push it; feeling good is whatever it means to you.

-It’s ok to ask for help.
+It’s OK to Ask for Help.

-This might mean help keeping an erection, help warming up, or help getting to climax.
+Maybe you need help keeping an erection, help warming up, or help getting to climax.
 Help can come in many forms, from a partner, a product, or your imagination.